markshepherd/IPIP-NEO-Scorer/README.md

     1. `cd IPIP-NEO-Scorer`
     1. `npm install`

-# To run the app in the development environment

-1. in Terminal do `cd ~/Documents/IPIP-NEO-Scorer`
-1. do `./cli.js`

 # To extract data from Survey Monkey:

 1. Extract the data from survey monkey